paigesk/Sagebrush_HMG/README.md

 DOI:

-The analyses include extraction of promoter sequences 1500 bps upstream of the start codon in each gene of interest, analyses of promoter function through categorization, and a random forest analysis to determine the cis-regulatory elements that differentiate the promoter sequences between the model species (Arabidopsis thaliania) and the non-model species of interest (Artemisia tridentata).
+The analyses include extraction of promoter sequences 1500 bps upstream of the start codon in each gene of interest, analyses of promoter function through categorization to compare the model species (Arabidopsis thaliania) and the non-model species of interest (Artemisia tridentata).
 This repository is designed to ensure the reproducibility of all results presented in the paper.

 ## Prerequisites